 - Don't race the engine.

-- Don't maintain one constant speed for long.
+- Don't maintain one constant speed, either slow or fast, for a long period of time.

 - Don't drive constantly at full-throttle or high engine rpm for extended periods of time.

 - Avoid unnecessary hard stops.

 - Avoid full-throttle starts.